Books for 4th Graders

 Nervous about middle school, Abbie Wu searches for her own passion before discovering a knack for leadership when injustices in the cafeteria come to light.

 J Graphic Novels

 Amulet: The Stonekeeper by Kazu Kibuishi

 After the tragic death of their father, Emily and Navin move with their mother to the home of her deceased great-grandfather.
-Before long, a sinister creature lures the kids' mom through a door in the basement.
-Em and Navin, desperate not to lose her, follow her into an underground world inhabited by demons, robots, and talking animals.
+Before long, a sinister creature lures their mom through a door in the basement.
+Em and Navin, desperate not to lose her, follow her into an underground world inhabited by demons, robots and talking animals.
 (Amulet series)

 The Cardboard Kingdom by Chad Sell